Doubly Robust Proximal Synthetic Controls: Weighted and doubly robust identification of ATT

-Conditions~\ref{cond: covariate shift} and \ref{cond: posttreatment identical distribution} together imply that the marginal distribution of the triple $(Y_{t_+}(0),W_{t_+},U_{t_+})$ is identical for all $t_+ > T_0$.
-These two conditions are weaker than certain stationarity assumptions.
-Their implication---that the distribution of $(Y_{t_+}(0),W_{t_+},U_{t_+})$ is identical for all $t_+ > T_0$---holds if we have stationarity in the post-treatment period, without necessarily requiring stationarity in the pre-treatment period.
-Even if stationarity also holds in the pre-treatment period, these two conditions may hold if the distributions in these two periods differ.

-These two conditions allow an instantaneous distributional shift in the unobserved confounder $U_t$ at the treatment time period $T_0$.
-Such an instantaneous shift can be a source of confounding.
-Therefore, in general, pre-treatment outcomes $Y_{t_-}$ ($t_- \leq T_0$) cannot be directly used to impute post-treatment counterfactual outcomes $Y_{t_+}(0)$ ($t_+ > T_0$) without weighting.
-We also note that, although these two conditions appear to require that the distributional shift is instantaneous, in practice the user may specify a window around the treatment in which the transition may not be instantaneous, and restrict the pre- and post-treatment periods before and after the specified window, respectively, so that Conditions~\ref{cond: covariate shift} and \ref{cond: posttreatment identical distribution} are plausible.
+Conditions~\ref{cond: covariate shift} and \ref{cond: posttreatment identical distribution} together imply that the distribution of $(Y_{t_+}(0),W_{t_+},U_{t_+})$ is identical for all $t_+$.
+This implication holds under stationarity after treatment, without necessarily requiring stationarity before treatment.
+Even if stationarity also holds before treatment, these two conditions hold if the distributions in these two periods differ.
+Stationarity or similar are often used in time series analysis and other areas, including SCs \citep[e.g.,][]{Hsiao2012,Hahn2017,Li2020,Cattaneo2021,Chernozhukov2021,Ferman2021}.
+Conditions~\ref{cond: covariate shift}--\ref{cond: posttreatment identical distribution} may thus be plausible in certain applications.
+Stationarity in Condition~\ref{cond: posttreatment identical distribution} might be implausible when the number $T-T_0$ of post-treatment time periods is large.
+We assume Condition~\ref{cond: posttreatment identical distribution} to facilitate the presentation and present an identification approach applicable to non-stationary cases in Web Appendix~\ref{sec: identify ATT treatment nonstationary}.
+These two conditions allow an instantaneous distributional shift in the unobserved confounder $U_t$ at treatment $T_0$.
+Such an instantaneous shift is a source of confounding.
+Therefore, in general, pre-treatment outcomes $Y_{t_-}$ cannot be directly used to impute post-treatment counterfactual outcomes $Y_{t_+}(0)$.
+We also note that, although these two conditions appear to require instantaneous distributional shift, in practice one may specify a window around the treatment in which the transition may not be instantaneous, and restrict the pre- and post-treatment periods before and after the specified window, respectively, so that Conditions~\ref{cond: covariate shift} and \ref{cond: posttreatment identical distribution} are plausible.